woovibr/java-sdk/README.md

 # OpenPix/Woovi Java SDK

 Welcome to the Woovi Java SDK!
-This SDK provides convenient access to the Woovi REST API, allowing you to easily integrate Woovi's video upload and management services into your Java applications.
+This SDK provides convenient access to the Woovi REST API, allowing you to easily integrate payment services into your Java applications.

 ## Documentation